 I’m hoping to have some fun events, everything from auctions to quizzes and curry nights… or at least I was in 2020 before COVID and social distancing came into our word cloud!
 However, watch this space… and if you have anything you can donate, whether memorabilia or expertise, please do contact me.

 As blasé and casual as I like to come across, I’m never under any illusions and always respect the challenge.
-ONE marathon is difficult, TWENTY-ONE is a little bit nuts, and I hope it’s nuts enough to justify the incredible generosity of those who donate.
+ONE marathon is difficult, TWENTY-ONE is a little bit nuts, and I hope it’s nuts enough to justify the incredible generosity of those who donate to this #21in2021 year.